suryapandian/metrics/metrics.training.md

 <aside class="notes">

 - if you have multiple gauges - that represent the same thing, you often just sum them together
-- did you know that even dev cluster, the api server has 4 mutating calls to kubernetes state?
+- did you know that even dev cluster, the api server on avg has 4-5 mutating calls ongoing to kubernetes state?
-- so much for code freeze huh
+- no code freeze within kubernetes
+- counters, super easy to visualize, just select the right element(s)

 </aside>